dlwh/epic/README.md

 To following models are available at this time:

-__AS OF WRITING ONLY THE ENGLISH PARSER IS AVAILABLE!__ Write me if you want these other models.
+__AS OF WRITING ONLY THE ENGLISH PARSER AND NER SYSTEM ARE AVAILABLE!__ Write me if you want these other models.

 * Parser
   * English:
     ```
     "org.scalanlp" %% "epic-parser-en-span" % "2014.9.15"
+    ```
+* Named Entity Recognizers
+  * English:
+    ```
+    "org.scalanlp" %% "epic-ner-en-conll" % "2014.10.26"
     ```

 TODO: